August 25, 2018

 Forgot High School Calculus?
 Don’t Sweat It

-There is always a coterie of Frosh students flushed with anxiety at the thought of walking into first-year math with the “everything-I-learned-in-high-school” part of their brains scrubbed spotless like a Dexter crime scene.
+There is always a coterie of Frosh students flushed with anxiety at the thought of walking into first-year math with the “everything-I-learned-in-high-school” part of their brains scrubbed spotless like one of Dexter Morgan’s crime scenes.

 If this sounds like you, you might even be thinking, “Who needs Frosh week?
 I better spend this week pouring over old calculus textbooks, and maybe even read ahead.”
 Stop right there.
 Your freshman-year professors are not expecting you to remember every nuanced vagary of twelfth-grade math.
 On the contrary, they assume you spent your summer like any 18-year-old who just graduated from high school and forgot everything.
 They teach you exactly what you need to know (and how to do it) from scratch, which brings us to the second point.